 Read Full Transcript:

-Hello and welcome to Australian Internet Loans Weekly News Insights; Im Paige Estritori, its Saturday 25 October 2025.
+Hello and welcome to Australian Internet Loans Weekly News Insights, Im Paige Estritori, and its Saturday, 15 November 2025.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.